TeamHG-Memex/hh-deep-deep/README.rst

     sudo usermod -aG docker <username>

-See example ``docker-compose.yml``: you might tweak names of images used (hh-page-clf, hh-deep-deep, deep-deep, dd-crawler).

 You **must** add the IP at which kafka is running to ``/etc/hosts``, making it resolve to ``hh-kafka``.
 An alternative would be to add::